About the project

-The barn conversion was filmed by Kevin McCloud, as a contemporary barn conversion, and this project was judged the all-time top-25 Grand Design and was presented at the Montrose film festival during the year the programme was first broadcast on Channel Four.
+The barn conversion was filmed by Kevin McCloud, as a contemporary barn conversion, and this project was judged the all-time top-25 Grand Design and presented at the Montrose film festival during the year the programme was first broadcast on Channel Four.

-Kevin McCloud was interested in celebrating this old stone structure as well as capturing a high quality contemporary barn conversion.
+Kevin McCloud was interested in celebrating this old stone structure, as well as capturing a high quality contemporary barn conversion.
 The project focused on how light could be brought into the interior spaces and how the quality of the old barn could be maintained.

-The design for the barn focused on placing light dependent uses around the centre of the plan, where daylight is maximized, and less light dependent uses, such as the TV room and bedrooms, are placed towards the ends of the barn, where daylight was limited.
+The design for the barn focused on placing light dependent uses around the centre of the plan, where daylight is maximized, and less light dependent uses, such as the TV room and the bedrooms, are placed towards the ends of the barn, where daylight was more limited.

 ‘I come from a long line of blacksmiths and farriers and it was important to me to bring precision engineering to this project, to capture a sharp contrast against a wonky age old interior.’
 Said architect Garry Thomas describing the scheme.